rileyschnee/flix-finder/README.md

 - [x] User can see release date and average rating on details page.
 - [x] User sees placeholder images while waiting for movie images to load.
 - [x] In the detail view, when the user taps the projector icon, the user can view the trailer.
+- [x] In the detail view, when the user taps the popcorn icon, the user can view similar movies.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):